ToshioCP/Gtk4-tutorial/src/sec15.src.md

 When you use your PC, you probably login first, then your desktop appears until you log off.
 This is the session.

-However, linux is multi process OS and you can run two or more instances of the same application.
+However, Linux is multi process OS and you can run two or more instances of the same application.
 Isn't it a contradiction?

-When first instance is launched, then it register itself with its application ID (for example, `com.github.ToshioCP.tfe`).
+When first instance is launched, then it registers itself with its application ID (for example, `com.github.ToshioCP.tfe`).
 Just after the registration, startup signal is emitted, then activate or open signal is emitted and the instance's main loop runs.
-I wrote "startup signal is emitted just after the application is generated" in the prior subsection.
+I wrote "startup signal is emitted just after the application instance is initialized" in the prior subsection.
 More precisely, it is emitted just after the registration.

-If another instance which has the same application ID is invoked after that, it also tries to register itself.
+If another instance which has the same application ID is invoked, it also tries to register itself.
 Because this is the second instance, the registration of the ID has already done, so it fails.
 Because of the failure startup signal isn't emitted.
 After that, activate or open signal is emitted in the primary instance, not the second instance.